-Bite Back’s young activists are calling on Wes Streeting to put an end to the bombardment of young people by junk food companies once and for all.
-We need your MP's support to add power to our voices.
+We are calling on the Secretary of State for Health and Social Care, Wes Streeting, to put an end to the bombardment of young people by junk food companies once and for all.
+And we need your support to add power to our voices.

-Our award-winning campaign to give young people a #CommercialBreak from junk food ads has seen us take over huge billboards in London and show up in the boardrooms of global food giants.
+Our award-winning campaign to give young people a #CommercialBreak from junk food ads saw us take over huge billboards in London and show up in the boardrooms of global food giants.
 We even took the message to the halls of Parliament!
-But that same message was rejected by the UK’s biggest outdoor advertisers, censoring the voices of young people.
+But our billboard was rejected by the UK’s biggest outdoor advertisers, censoring the voices of young people.

 I am a constituent of yours and am concerned about the proliferation of predatory junk food advertising targeting young people in our communities.